SpankyToot/PSXTAL-L/README.md

 # PSXTAL-L
 Lightened version of VajSkids/L10N37's PSXTAL project (V1.00Bx) using his DFO board and an Arduino NANO<br />
-I essentially just removed code related to the Xstations IGR to clean it up in preperation to merge it into another project.<br />
+My goal is to merge it with his modchip making my PU-18 a single Nano system with a modchip and region swapping capability.<br />